 The secretary of the Company shall be the secretary of the Committee.

-The CFO, the Head of Internal Audit and a representative of the external auditors shall normally attend meetings.
+The CFO, the Head of Internal Audit, the Group Financial Controller and representatives of the external auditors shall normally attend meetings.
 The Chairman, the CEO and other Board members shall also attend on invitation.

 At least once a year the Committee shall meet (i) the external auditors and (ii) the internal audit function, in each case without executive directors present.

 Meetings shall be held at least four times a year.
 The external auditors may request a meeting if they consider that one is necessary.

 Annual General Meeting